Four Powerful Learning Modules

 Part 1: Innovating New Ideas

-In this part you focus on developing the vigilance needed to see what is not being seen by others you lead.
+Developing the vigilance needed to see what is not being seen by others you lead.

 Part 2: Gathering Personal Power